health, wellness & depression treatment FAQs

 Will ketamine be an effective depression treatment or chronic pain management solution for me?

-Ketamine has been very successful and has shown to offer symptom relief in over 70% of patients.
-Most of this relief occurs immediately after the first infusion.
+Ketamine has been very successful and has been shown to offer symptom relief in over 70% of patients.
 Traditional antidepressants have a 40% success rate, and take weeks or months to have an effect.
 Each patient’s body and mind is different, no two patients are alike.
 Everybody will experience different results after receiving ketamine infusion treatment.
-Some patients feel an immediate shift in their attitude and mood for the better, while others feel their fog of depression lift gradually.
+Some patients feel an immediate shift in their attitude and mood for the better, while others feel the fog of depression lifting gradually.
 With such a high success rate, and relatively low risk, we are confident that most patients will find relief in a predicable amount of time.

 How many ketamine infusions will I need?